 Ques.11 What is AOT?

 Ans.11 AOT stands for Angular Ahead-of-Time compiler.
 It is utilized for pre-compiling the application components and along with their templates during the build process.
-Angular applications which are amassed with AOT has a smaller launching time.
+Angular applications which are amassed with AOT have a smaller launching time.
 Also, elements of these applications can enforce immediately, without expecting any client-side compilation.
 Templates in these applications are embedded as code within their components.
 It lessens the desire for downloading the Angular compiler which redeems you from a cumbersome task.
 AOT compiler can discard the unused directives which are further thrown out using a tree-shaking tool.

-Ques.12 Explain jQLite.
+Ques.12 Explain JQLite.

-Ans.12 jQlite is also known as jQuery lite is a subset of jQuery and comprises all its features.
+Ans.12 jQlite also known as jQuery lite is a subset of jQuery and comprises all its features.
 It is packaged within Angular, by default.
-It assists Angular to manipulate the DOM in a way that is compatible cross-browser. jQLite basically implements only the most commonly preferred functionality which results in having a small footprint.
+It assists Angular to manipulate the DOM in a way that is compatible with cross-browser. jQLite basically implements only the most commonly preferred functionality which results in having a small footprint.

 Ans.13 The digest cycle in Angular is a process of regulating the watchlist for maintaining a track of modifications in the value of the watch variable.
 In each digest cycle, Angular correlates the previous and the new version of the scope model values.
 Generally, this process is accelerated implicitly but you can activate it manually as well by using $apply().

 Ques.14 What is bootstrapping in Angular?

 Ans.14 Bootstrapping in Angular is nothing but initializing or starting the Angular app.
 Angular supports automatic and manual bootstrapping.